-Outcomes: (a) The teacher was barred from involvement in the awarding body's examinations for a period of two years for assisting candidates in the production of controlled assessments beyond the extent permitted by the regulations.
+- Outcomes: (a) The teacher was barred from involvement in the awarding body's examinations for a period of two years for assisting candidates in the production of controlled assessments beyond the extent permitted by the regulations. - (b) Other awarding bodies were informed of the decision.